-We have a beautiful home directly on the beach near Rincon in Puerto Rico.
-Stay in our large extra room with a private bath and balcony overlooking the ocean while you experience the plant medicine.
-We have a second home in the rain forest near walking trails, water falls, and swimming pools in the national park.
-Additionally we provide tours of the rain-forest and kayak river tours using various forms of plant medicine along the way.
+We have access to a beautiful home directly on the beach near Rincon in Puerto Rico, and on the island of Culebra.
+We have other locations in the rain forest near walking trails, water falls, and swimming pools in the national park.
+We provide plant focused tours of the rain forest.

 I have teamed up with a true shamanic veteran for the purpose of sharing this experience with others in a setting conductive for personal and spiritual growth.
 Allow me to introduce my co-facilitator (then explain our medicine mixture) :

 Billy Livingston – Lived in the Rain forest of El Yunque in Puerto Rico for 7 years.
 He advanced his own spiritual growth with fasting(very long water only fasts), yoga, and meditation.
 He also used plant medicines.
 He became an expert in mushroom identification, then after years of personal growth he began to share the psychoactive mushrooms in group ceremony settings.
 The following 20 years Billy lived in Hawaii (Kauai and Hana and Maui) where he raised his 2 sons while continuing his spiritual studies and using the abundant local plant sources for Ayahuasca.
 In Hawaii, Billy was surrounded by others who were dedicated to personal and spiritual growth with plant medicines.
 The Ayahuasca culture is strong in Hawaii.